 In 2005, after apprenticing around Germany, Riese was the deputy maître d’ at the Michelin-starred First Floor restaurant in the Palace Hotel Berlin.
 His return to water began here, sort of, via an unhappy guest, who approached Riese to complain.
 You have more than 1,000 wines on the menu, yet you’re just serving one type of water, Riese remembers him saying.
 And I don’t like the taste.

 After the guest left, Riese couldn’t shake the fact that he saw annoying truth in what the man said.
 It was niggling, the idea.
 That in the restaurant industry, where it was all about options, why then was there only one question about water: still or sparkling?
 Riese got to work: researching, reading, sipping, swilling.
 In 2006, he curated a water menu for the restaurant, with more than 35 different mineral waters from around the world.
-The clientele was receptive, and Riese’s profile around the city began to grow: When a Saudi Arabia delegation visited Berlin’s City Hall for a meal with the mayor, Klaus Wowereit, it was Riese who was tapped to select the accompanying water.
+The clientele was receptive, and Riese’s profile around the city began to grow: When a delegation from Saudi Arabia visited Berlin’s City Hall for a meal with the mayor, Klaus Wowereit, it was Riese who was tapped to select the accompanying water.
 According to the German magazine Der Spiegel, Wowereit was so thrilled with the pairings—so delighted that such an offering was available in the German capital—that after tasting some of the water he flung his arms out and cried, “Ah!
 Berlin!”

 By 2009, Riese had coauthored a book on water with Rose Marie Donhauser, a Berlin-based food critic and writer.
 Titled Die Welt des Wassers (The World of Waters), it charts the differences between mineral, medicinal, and table waters; traces water-related myths and legends; and champions the health benefits of water.
 A year later, in 2010, Riese received the status of a Mineral Water Sommelier from the German Mineral Water Trade Association after training for two weeks in the “theory of waters,” “sensations of waters,” “marketing and consulting in beverage trade,” and “marketing and consulting in catering and gastronomy.”
 Today, the association has nearly 200 members in more than 25 countries.

 That Riese first found footing as a water sommelier in Germany is of little surprise.
 In the European Union, Germany is second only to Italy in the amount of bottled water consumed, with 46.2 gallons per capita.
-Mineral water—created as rainwater flows through the earth, acquiring minerals along the way—is the object of particular pride and passion for its association with healing properties.
+Mineral water—created as rainwater flows through the earth, acquiring minerals along the way—is the object of particular German pride and passion for its association with healing properties.
 (Experts say there are around 3,000 brands of bottled mineral water around the world, from natural sources like mountain springs and icebergs.)
 Across the continent, Germany has the largest market of different mineral water brands, with the mineral content of each water determined by each respective region.
 It is highly regulated, with EU law stipulating that anything calling itself “mineral water” must be minimally treated.

 Because of its size and population, the United States has the biggest consumer market for bottled water worldwide.
 Despite being a “major culprit” in ocean pollution and a “symbol of human environmental desecration,” according to National Geographic, plastic bottles are part and parcel of the bottled water industry—and that industry is booming: Since 2010, bottled water has steadily increased in sales volume year after year, and in 2016, bottled water outsold soda for the first time.
 It has done so every year since.
 Americans consumed 14.4 billion gallons of bottled water in 2019, up 3.6 percent from 2018.
 Bottled water’s retail dollar sales also jumped last year, notching $34.6 billion, and interest in imported bottled water is also rising steadily.
 In a 2019 poll, 84 percent of Americans had a “very positive” or “somewhat positive” opinion of bottled water, according to the International Bottled Water Association (IBWA), which is headquartered in Alexandria, Virginia and bills itself as the “authoritative source of information about all types of bottled waters.”

 When it comes to water, Germany still outdrinks the United States: Bottled water consumption per capita in the U.S. is 43.7 gallons, with just 26 percent of Americans buying name-brand bottled water and another 23 percent opting for store-brand bottles.
 Under FDA guidelines, bottled water can be labeled as “artesian water,” “groundwater,” “distilled water,” “deionized water,” “reverse osmosis,” “mineral water,” “purified water,” “sparkling water,” “spring water,” and “sterile water”; the agency also requires these terms be included on the product label to “enable consumers to easily determine the type of water they are purchasing,” says Joe Doss, president of the IBWA.
 But does anyone actually know what they’re buying?
-After all, 63 percent of the non-sparkling domestic bottled water that Americans buy is treated water from municipal sources like wells, lakes, rivers, or reservoirs—the same original source as tap water.
+After all, 63 percent of the non-sparkling domestic bottled water that Americans purchase is treated water from municipal sources like wells, lakes, rivers, or reservoirs—the same original source as tap water.
 (Somewhat ironically, American consumers cite taste, quality, and safety as their top reasons for choosing bottled water over other packaged beverages.)

 Though Doss acknowledges the common point of origin for tap water and several bottled waters, he’s adamant that the end product is different.
 “The chemical and physical quality of this [bottled] water is not the same as water that comes out of the tap,” he says, adding that “on a gallon-for-gallon basis, bottled water is required by law to be tested for safety at least 30 times more often than tap water.”

-Regardless, it’s here that Riese needles back at critics who knife him for his work.
-Those who say that advocating for such choice around water is a joke.
+Regardless, it’s here that Riese needles back at critics who knife him for his work—those who say that advocating for such choice around water is a joke.
 What a luxury.
 What a waste of time.
 What . . . bullshit?
 But Riese, who in 2011 came to the U.S. on an O-1 visa—reserved for people with “extraordinary ability” or a “level of expertise indicating that the person is one of the small percentage who has risen to the very top of the field of endeavor”—doesn’t fold.
 Americans are already drinking bottled water, he’ll counter.
 But if the bottled water they are drinking is mostly originating from municipal sources, why not help them pivot away from that, whether that means they go back to the tap or turn to natural waters?
 Why not raise awareness about companies that have built-in programs for social impact and giving back?
-In sum: Why not help consumers discover and drink the best waters, both for themselves and for the Earth?
+Why not help consumers discover and drink the best waters, both for themselves and for the Earth?